nereaiscamu/LauSens_2022/main/README.md

 Folder

 - `sketch_may17a` : Arduino sketch for motor control (to be upload on arduino Nano)
-- `Images` : all images from microscope in \_.fig \_.png or \_.jpg format
+- `images` : images blurred and sharped
 - `img_proc` : folder used to store images for processing

-  - `images` : folder that contains stored images during live acquisition
+  - `images` : folder that contains stored images during live acquisition (5 consecutive images deleted within 10 sec)
-  - `images_processed` : folder that contains processed images after image processing
+  - `images_processed` : folder that contains processed images after image processing (median of those 5 consecutive images)
+  - `saved_img` : folder that contains saved imaged with right clic on user interface
+  - `results` : results obtained afer clicking on image processing with GUI

 - `processing` : folder used by image processing

-- `tests` :
-  - `bluriness-test.ipynb` : Testing file for testing bluriness metric
-  - `pysimplegui_matplotlib_test.py` : Testing file for solving problem of using `matplotlib` with `PySimpleGUI`
-  - `test.py` : CURRENTLY NOT WORKING (was previously working).
-Python script to move camera using sangaboard package (many thanks to https://openflexure.discourse.group/t/graphical-interface-for-motor-control/924)
-  - `port.py` : Python script to list open or occupied serial port
-  - `parameters_camera.png` : Capture from SpinView of empirically "good" parameters (gain and exposure time)

 ### Requirements